rorynolan/strex/cran-comments.md

 0 errors ✔ | 0 warnings ✔ | 0 notes ✔

 ## Reverse Dependencies
 * There is 1 reverse dependency: `filesstrings`.
-This update does not break it.
-See https://github.com/rorynolan/strex/blob/master/revdep/checks.rds for full check results.
+This update breaks it.
+I am the maintainer of `filesstrings` and a fixing update is ready to go as soon as this new `strex` makes it onto CRAN.